 Mayor Byron W. Brown continues to foster an economic development strategy that spurs the growth of a diverse economy, creates quality jobs and encourages equal access to economic prosperity.
 His administration continues to focus on inclusive development, infrastructure investment, business growth, job creation and employment training - to create a City of Opportunity for all residents.
-There has been over $6.2 billion in new economic activity underway since 2012, which is projected to create 12,000 new jobs.
+There has been nearly $6.7 billion in new economic investment since 2012, which is projected to create 12,000 new jobs

 The game-changing Northland Corridor Project on Northland Avenue is transforming an idle, 35-acre former industrial site into a light industrial business hub that will include the state-of-the-art Western New York Workforce Training Center.
 The project also includes dramatic streetscape upgrades to the East Delavan-Grider neighborhood.

 The project, which includes $4 million in city funding, is already transforming Buffalo’s east side and benefitting the entire City of Buffalo, by providing construction jobs and pre-apprentice training for Northland neighborhood residents.

 Mayor Brown and Governor Cuomo set a goal of 25 percent minority-owned and 5 percent women-owned participation in the bid process on work taking place on the Northland Corridor.
 Those hiring goals have been exceeded, with minority-owned firms awarded 28.16 percent of the Northland work, while women-owned companies secured 5.89 percent according to the Buffalo Urban Development Corporation.